nrdvana/daemonproxy/README.md

 start some of them.

-But, the best feature of all is that commands can configure a "controller", which connects back to daemonproxy to dynamically issue more commands in response to events.
+But, the best feature of all is that commands can configure a "controller" service which can then issue further commands to daemonproxy over a socket.
+The controller script can be written in whatever language you like with whatever fancy libraries you like, without needing to add all those details to daemonproxy itself.

 daemon management
 =================